iamvickyav/spring-boot-docker-tomcat/README.md

 # How to run SpringBoot application in Tomcat with Docker

+> Note: In order to run your Spring Boot app in standalone tomcat, please do make the code changes mentioned in [Deploying SpringBoot application in Standalone Tomcat](https://github.com/iamvickyav/Developer-Tips/blob/master/Deploy-SpringBootApp-In-Tomcat.md)

+First download or clone this code - **git clone** https://github.com/iamvickyav/SpringBoot-Docker-Tomcat.git

-To run this application in Docker, follow the below steps
+**To run this app in Tomcat with Docker, follow the below steps**

 1. Run mvn clean package

-2. Copy the war file generated in target/ folder to **src/main/docker** folder
+2. Manually copy the war file generated in target/ folder to **src/main/docker** folder

-Now start Docker in your system
+Start Docker in your system

 3. cd src/main/docker